rrovetto/Orbital-Space-Ontology-Project/README.md

 * [7] "[An Ontology for Satellite Databases](https://link.springer.com/article/10.1007/s12145-017-0290-x)", Robert J. Rovetto.
 Earth Science Informatics, April 2017.
 DOI:10.1007/s12145-017-0290-x

-* [8] "Orbital Debris Ontology,Terminology, and Knowledge Modeling"(https://www.hou.usra.edu/meetings/orbitaldebris2019/orbital2019paper/pdf/6172.pdf)", Robert J. Rovetto, T.S.
+* [8] ["Orbital Debris Ontology,Terminology, and Knowledge Modeling"](https://www.hou.usra.edu/meetings/orbitaldebris2019/orbital2019paper/pdf/6172.pdf)", Robert J. Rovetto, T.S.
 Kelso, and Daniel A. O’Neil, December 2019, First International Orbital Debris Conference, Texas USA.
 In "[NASA NTRS server](https://ntrs.nasa.gov/citations/20200000988).
 And in "[Journal of Space Safety Engineering](https://www.sciencedirect.com/science/article/abs/pii/S2468896720300720) (2020)

 * [9] “Ontologies – Creating Human-centered Taxonomies to Annotate Data” in Data Discovery - Summer 2017 (p.15), magazine by ISSUU, SecondMuse.

 ## History, Author Bio-Contextual Efforts
 This has been a pursuit since 2011 when I thought of applying ontology to the orbital debris domain to help ameliorate the debris hazard via ontology-based data-sharing and integration (documented proof & references available upon request).
-I continue to search for an opportunity to work sustainably on and complete this project, ideally in a team environment with professionals, e.g., astrodynamics, astroinformatics, computer science, and ontological engineering.
-I have developed enough paper concepts to make this a PhD project, so I hope to enter a degree program involving study of astronauitcs and orbital dynamics (my original passion).
+I continue to search and apply for opportunities to work sustainably on this, ideally in a team and educational environment with mentors so that I can continue my studies on astro topics and other subjects.
+I have developed enough paper drafts and concepts to make this a PhD project, so I hope to find an interdisicplinary a degree program involving study of astronauitcs, orbital dynamics (my original passion), philosophy, space policy, knowledge representation & reasoning, ontology, etc..

 ## Warranty
 No warranty.
 Presented "AS IS".
 Author and copyright holder is not liable.